guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 29. He says he was simply(just) going by the book(照本宣科) when it comes to landing without gear(wheels), and he and his fellow pilots train for these types of incidents(situations).

-30. It is the vegetable songs a lot of humans hate, now a new bride broccoli, super broccoli developed number type kinds disease, even some kind of cancer.
+30. It is the vegetable some(people) love to hate!
+But now a new bread of broccoli -- super broccoli -- developed in Britain may protected against heart disease, even some kinds of cancer.

+31. Mayor Sam Adams ordered that the camp(demonstrators) be shut down(closed) Saturday citing(reasons of) unhealthy conditions and the attraction of drug dealers and thieves.

+32. The japan governments report the predicate to take 30 years any more decade settle and could be decade before nearby resident to flow by the near rear.